alexec/maven-vbox-plugin/README.md

 The main mojos are:

 * clean - deletes all VMs
-* create - creates all VMs, failing on existing VMs
+* create - creates all VMs
-* recreate - re-create all VMs, reusing existing ISOs, but creating new HDs
 * provision - provisions all VMs

 Additionally, a mojo for creating VM templates: